Utility strike risks in the first 20 metres of excavation work

 3. Misreading or Ignoring Signals

-This is why Sygma's approach centres on what we call the Genny-First methodology.
+This is why Sygma's approach centres on the Genny-First methodology.
 Rather than treating the Genny as an optional extra that gets used if there is time, our training positions it as the default starting point.
-Operatives learn to apply a known signal first, locate it, and then use passive modes to identify additional services.
+Operatives learn to apply a known signal first, locate it, and then use passive modes to identify additional utilities.
 This reversal of the typical workflow catches the services that passive-only surveying misses.

-The data from organisations that have adopted this approach is consistent: Genny usage rates increase by 70 to 80% after training, and the number of services identified before excavation rises correspondingly.
+The data from organisations that have adopted this approach is consistent: Genny usage rates increase by 70 to 80% after training, and the number of utilities identified before excavation work begins rises correspondingly.
+For contractors and businesses looking to reduce their cable strike rate, this is where the conversation about safety needs to start.

 Utility avoidance training practical session